Arihant-A/Arihant_1/a/README.md

 ![Block Diagram - multiple_modules (hierarchical)](./results/multiple_modules_bd.png)

-The hierarchical block diagram clearly shows:
+As seen from the hierarchical block diagram, there are:
-- Two distinct **sub-module boxes** (`u1` and `u2`) with their module names visible.
+- Two sub-module boxes (`u1` and `u2`) with module names clearly specified.
-- `u1` (sub_module1) is shown as a single AND gate cell.
+- Sub-module `u1` (sub_module1) implemented by using a single AND gate cell.
-- `u2` (sub_module2) is shown as a single OR gate cell.
+- Sub-module `u2` (sub_module2) implemented using a single OR gate cell.
-- The intermediate wire `net1` is visible connecting `u1`'s output to `u2`'s first input.
+- Intermediate wire `net1` connecting `u1`'s output to the first input of `u2`.
-- The module hierarchy is **preserved** - you can trace exactly which physical cell belongs to which Verilog module instance.
+- Module hierarchy **retained**, and you know exactly which cell corresponds to which Verilog module instantiation.

-**Why Use Hierarchical Synthesis?**
+**Advantages of Using Hierarchical Synthesis**
-- Enables **incremental synthesis** - if only one sub-module changes, only that sub-module needs re-synthesis.
+- It supports **incremental synthesis** – you need to synthesize only those sub-modules that change.
-- Essential for **IP protection** - pre-synthesized sub-modules can be delivered as encrypted netlists.
+- It becomes essential for protecting IP – your pre-synthesized sub-modules can be supplied in an encrypted netlist form.
-- Facilitates **team-based design** - multiple engineers can own different sub-modules.
+- Allows for **multi-engineer** designs – more than one engineer can work on designing each sub-module.
-- Enables **module reuse** - a single synthesized sub-module can be instantiated multiple times without re-synthesizing.
+- You can have **reusable modules** – you only synthesize a module once and reuse it wherever necessary.
 ---

 ### 2.3 Strategy B - Flattened Synthesis